Days History, Family Crest & Coats of Arms

 The surname Days was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where O'Dea was chief of Dysart-O'Dea, now the parish of Dysart, barony of Inchiquin, one of the original chiefs and clans of ancient Thomond.
 Today Dysert O'Dea Castle still stands near Corofin, County Clare with its Romanesque Doorway and High Cross and was the site of the Battle of Dysert O'Dea in 1318.
 It was here that the Irish chieftain Conor O'Dea, chief of the Cineal Fearmaic and ally of Murtough O'Brien, stood his ground only to be defeated by the invading forces from Scotland.

-Important Dates for the Days family
+Early History of the Days family

 This web page shows only a small excerpt of our Days research.
 Another 137 words (10 lines of text) covering the years 1318 and 1434 are included under the topic Early Days History in all our PDF Extended History products and printed products wherever possible.